hcilab/wams/DESIGN.md

     declarative- there is no way to retrieve the return value from a call to a canvas context method or conditionally execute parts of the sequence.

+    This package was written and published as part of this project.

 2. [westures](https://mvanderkamp.github.io/westures/)

     This package is a gesture library that provides a normalization of